-The Master of Science (MS) in Computer Information Systems program is designed for students who wish to combine technical competence in information systems with knowledge of managerial and organizational issues.
+The Master of Science (MS) in Computer Information Systems program is designed for students who wish to combine technical competence in information systems with knowledge of managerial and organizational issues—preparing you for IT leadership and artificial intelligence-integrated roles.

-Accredited by the Project Management Institute’s Global Accreditation Center (GAC) for Project Management and the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+Accredited by the Project Management Institute’s Global Accreditation Center for Project Management Education Program (GAC) and the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

-Applicants must have an earned Bachelor’s degree, in any field of study, from a regionally accredited college/university (or the international equivalent) prior to enrollment at MET.
-Applicants are not required to have a degree in Computer Science for entry to a program within our Computer Science department.
+Applicants must have an earned bachelor’s degree, in any field of study, from a regionally accredited college/university (or the international equivalent) prior to enrollment at MET.
+Applicants are not required to have a degree in computer science for entry to a program within MET’s Computer Science department.
 Upon review of your application, the department will determine if the completion of prerequisite coursework will be required, based on your academic and professional background.
-The following prerequisite course may be required:
+The following prerequisite complimentary lab may be required.

 Students are required to complete the core curriculum courses and have the option to complete one or more concentrations or, no concentration.
 Students who want to earn one or more concentrations must satisfy the stated requirements of each concentration they wish to pursue.
-Students who choose not to pursue a concentration will take
+Students who are not choosing a concentration must complete recommended prerequisites and corequisites along with the core courses and four electives.

-Degree can be completed part time or full time on campus, online, or, in the blended format in as little as three semesters full time on campus or five semesters part time on campus or online.
+The degree can be completed part time or full time on campus, online, or, in the blended format in as little as two semesters full time on campus or four semesters part time on campus or online.
 Not all courses are offered in every format, consult an Administrative Advisor for further details.

 Applications are accepted throughout the year.
 The online program has six start dates a year and the on campus or blended program has three.